Mother: Lina Ruz, a cook and maid to Angel Castro's first wife

 Marriage: Vilma Espin (1959-2007, her death)

-1953 - Attempts, along with his older brother Fidel, to overthrow the dictatorship of Fulgencio Batista, after which both are sentenced to 15 years in prison.
+, to overthrow the dictatorship of Fulgencio Batista, after which both are sentenced to 15 years in prison.
 They are released less than two years later as part of an amnesty for political prisoners.
-Both go into exile in Mexico and the United States.
+Both go into exile in Mexico.

 January 1, 1959 - The Castros successfully overthrow the Batista government.

-January 1959 - Three weeks after taking power, Fidel states that Raul is to be his successor, telling supporters: "Behind me are others more radical than I." It is not made legal until 1997.
+January 1959 - Three weeks after taking power, Fidel Castro states that his brother is to be his successor, telling supporters: "Behind me are others more radical than I." It is not made legal until 1997.

 April 1961 - His troops defeat the CIA-led Bay of Pigs invasion.

 , Raul Castro is promised missiles.
 This development leads to the U.S.-Cuban Missile crisis.

 1970s - Is involved in the military conflicts in Angola and Ethiopia.

 1972 - Appointed first deputy prime minister (later called vice president).